Iterative Program Synthesis for Adaptable Social Navigation: Evaluation

 \subsection{Adapting Social Navigation Preferences}

 To simulate a scenario where an end-user wants to adapt an existing policy for their preferences or domain, we adapt Nice-I with demonstrations from Greedy-I, and vice versa using two methods: parameter optimization (SRTR)~\cite{holtz2018interactive} (\textit{ToGreedy-S, ToNice-S}), and \technique{} (\textit{ToGreedy-I, ToNice-I}).
 We repeat our experimental procedure for these policies and report the results in \figref{metrics2}.
 For blame and force, the performance shifts as expected for both SRTR and \technique{} -- the ToNice-* ASPs sacrifice time efficiency for social niceness, while the ToGreedy-* ASPs prioritize time efficiency over social niceness.
-However, the adaptation is significantly more effective using \technique{} than using only SRTR, validating our hypothesis that program repair is key to adaptation, beyond what just parameter optimization can do -- while ToGreedyI is able to perform comparably to GreedyI, ToGreedy-S is unable to improve navigation time by as much.
-Similarly, ToNice-I performs similarly to Nice-I, but ToNice-S, while capable of matching the force and blame as Nice-I, is unable to navigate as efficiently, as evidenced by its higher time to goal.
+However, the adaptation is significantly more effective using \technique{} than using only SRTR, validating our hypothesis that program repair is key to improving adaptation beyond parameter optimization -- ToGreedy-S is unable to improve navigation time as significantly as ToGreedy-I. Similarly, ToNice-S is unable to navigate as efficiently as ToNice-I, and thus has higher time to goal.